 Around just 20 kilometres to the south-west of the city, you will find “Munich's summer swimming pool”.
-Anyone who fancies a swim, bike ride, leisurely stroll or boat trip won’t be disappointed on a trip to Starnberger See (Lake Starnberg).
+Anyone who fancies a swim, bike ride, leisurely stroll or boat trip won’t be disappointed on a trip to Starnberger See (lake).

-- From boat to SUP – this is how to get around Lake Starnberg
+- From boat to SUP – this is how to get around Starnberger See

-- How to get to Lake Starnberg from Munich
+- How to get to Starnberger See from Munich

-- Restaurants, beer gardens and cafes with a view of Lake Starnberg
+- Restaurants, beer gardens and cafes with a view of Starnberger See

 - Empress Sisi, King Ludwig II and the Rose Island

 Bavaria's second largest lake is one of Munich's favourite destinations.
+Some Munich residents stay overnight at one of the beautiful campsites or in a hotel with a lake view.
+For sports fans, Lake Starnberg is ideal for swimming, sailing or rowing.
 Cyclists and hikers get their money's worth on the 46-kilometre-long circular route off the main roads or the numerous hiking trails.
 If you are on a bike, you can not only cycle around the lake on a tour, but also easily discover the other beauties in the Fünf-Seen-Land.
-Our author cycled from Wörthsee to Weßlinger See and discovered plenty of places to stop for refreshments - like the Bräustüberl in Schloss Seefeld (castle).

 For those who prefer to walk and enjoy hiking, the Maisinger Schlucht and the Ilkahöhe in Tutzing are highly recommended!
 Walkers also like the many paths along the shore.
 The villages around the lake are among the most exclusive residential areas in the Munich area, which means there is a lot to discover here.
 Expensive villas and lavishly renovated castles stand on lakeside properties with old trees.